Table of Contents

 Once the infant is past three months of age, the hip is usually in a fixed position that cannot be assessed using the Barlow and Ortolani maneuvers.

-Bilateral hip dysplasia can be hard to identify as many of the diagnosing symptoms are defined by the asymmetry to the unaffected side (asymmetric thigh folds, Galeazzi sign, asymmetrically decreased abduction).
+Bilateral hip dysplasia can be hard to identify as many of the diagnosing symptoms are defined by the asymmetry of the unaffected side (asymmetric thigh folds, Galeazzi sign, asymmetrically decreased abduction).

 Diagnosis for Developmental Hip Dysplasia